gitduckhq/vscode-extension/README.md

 # GitDuck

-GitDuck is an open source tool that allows you to record your code combined with your screen and microphone.
+GitDuck is an open source code and screen recording tool for programmers.
+It allows you to link your code to the timestamps of a screen recording video.
 You can record private or public coding sessions and easily share to anyone.
 Developers are using GitDuck to:

 * Record tutorials and walkthroughs
-* Video code reviews
+* Live coding sessions
 * Async pair programming
-* Live coding sessions

 ![GitDuck coding session](https://storage.googleapis.com/gitduck/img/gitduck-preview-watch.gif)